Guidelines for Designing and Managing Florida Ponds for Recreation

 The input (from runoff or direct application) of toxic pesticides is another cause of fish kills.
 When chemically treating large areas of vegetation during warmer months, only treat one-third of the total area scheduled for treatment at a time, waiting three weeks between treatments.
 Exercise extreme caution when applying any chemicals near the pond.

 Once you have designed your pond and addressed water quality and aquatic plant management concerns, the next step is to determine fish management strategy.
-Evaluate your desired species (Figure 5), level of management intensity and realistic expectations.
+Evaluate your desired species, level of management intensity and realistic expectations.
+Popular fish for stocking ponds include largemouth bass, bluegill, redear sunfish, and channel catfish, while triploid grass carp can be stocked to help control problem aquatic vegetation (Figure 5, illustrations by Duane Raver, Jr., triploid grass carp by Ted Walke.)
 Then design and implement a sound fish management program.
 Seek several sources of advice before making any decisions on stocking.
 The FWC web site or the Regional Office can provide a list of fish suppliers in your area.
 (Note - state operated hatcheries do not stock privately owned waterbodies).

 Establishing a Fishery